bruprescott/CTDizzle/README.md

  |12/29/17| Minor maintenance.
  |01/18/18| Found error in depth calculation.
 Fixed.
  |01/31/18| Updated MATLAB scripts with latitude window prompt.
 Implemented EC temp compensation (not tested).
+ |03/07/18| Recent deployments show a periodic double printing of EC data, which throws off the rest of the printed line.
+Reasons unknown.
+Working on fix.

 ## Planned Updates
 - Sound velocity output in RAWCTD files.